Choose language

 Manager Review and Lock - supervisors review, adjust if necessary, and lock timesheets before export to prevent post-approval modifications

-Direct Payroll Integration - export finalized timesheets to QuickBooks, Xero, ADP, or download as CSV for any payroll system
+Direct Payroll Integration - export finalized timesheets as CSV or through the open API for any payroll system

 Department and Project Hour Tagging - employees tag their hours to specific departments or projects for granular labor cost allocation